 Social Security Benefits and Autism

 Autism Spectrum Disorder, or ASD, is a neurodevelopment disorder that involves the brain and its ability to process information.
 In the Autism Spectrum, there are three disorder types.
 These disorders include Autism, Pervasive Developmental Disorder (PDD-NOS) and Asperger Syndrome (AS).
 Each condition is present at birth.
 It is not unusual for individuals with AS and PDD-NOS to learn about their diagnosis until later years.
 When a person receives a diagnosis, they may be eligible for Social Security Disability benefits.
 However, most caregivers are unsure of how to file or what to do to earn benefits.
-Read on to see what you can do to file for disability when your loved one receives an autism diagnosis.
+Read on to learn more about social security benefits and autism.

 Social Security Disability Filing